zerubeus/ffp/README.md

 # Coding for Freedom - FFP

-A multi-purpose application suite for freedom of information and fact-checking initiatives.
-Currently includes a Telegram to X (Twitter) bridge bot, with plans to expand with AI-powered fact-checking agents and other tools.

 ## Components

 ### 1. Telegram to X Bridge Bot

 Automatically forwards posts from Telegram channels to Twitter/X with smart filtering and content processing.

 **[📖 View detailed documentation](docs/x_telegram_bot.md)**

 ### 2. Fact-Check Agent (Planned)

 AI-powered agent using LLMs to verify and fact-check information from various sources.

 **[📖 View documentation](docs/fact_check_agent.md)**